 - 7. Seven Day Calibration Error Test: The CEMS 7-Day Calibration Error Test should be performed by the method of the 7-day Calibration Error Test Procedure United States Environmental Protection Agency, 40 CFR Part 75Appendix A. The source should be operating at more than 50% of normal during a 7-Day Calibration Error test.
 Measure the calibration error of each monitor while the unit is combusting fuel once each day for 7 consecutive operating days.
 Do not make manual or automatic adjustments to the monitor settings until just after taking measurements at both zero and high concentration levels for that day during the 7-day test.
 The calibration error tests should be approximately 24 hours apart, (unless the 7-day test is performed over nonconsecutive days).
 Perform calibration error tests at both the zero-level (0-20% of span) concentration and high-level (80-100% of span) concentration.
 Alternatively, a mid-level (50-60%) concentration gas may be used in lieu of the high-level gas if the mid-level gas is more representative of the actual stack gas concentrations.
 If adjustments are made during the sevenday test, the magnitude of the adjustment must be recorded. - 8.
 Cycle Time Test: The CEMS Cycle Time Test should be performed by the procedures of the Cycle Time Test Procedure United States Environmental Protection Agency, 40 CFR Part 75 Appendix A. The cycle time test determines the amount of time it takes the CEMS to measure calibration gas after it has been introduced into the system.
 The downscale cycle time is 95 percent of the amount of time the CEM takes to transition from a stable stack gas reading to a stable zero-level concentration calibration gas reading.
 The data acquisition and handling system is used to time the transition.
-The upscale cycle time is 95 percent of the amount of time the CEM takes to a stable stack gas reading.
-The data acquisition and handling system calibration gas reading.
-The data acquisition and handling system is used to time the transition.
+The upscale cycle time is 95 percent of the amount of time the CEM takes to transition from a stable high-level concentration calibration gas reading to a stable high-level concentration calibration and handling system is used to time the transition.